 What to do

-Swing Most travelers don’t equate compact South Beach with spacious golf courses, but just a few blocks away lies the Miami Beach Golf Club.
+Swing – Most travelers don’t equate compact South Beach with spacious golf courses, but the Miami Beach Golf Club is just a few blocks away.
 This 18-hole course opened in 1923; it was laid out by famed designer Arthur Mills, who was responsible for more than 160 courses.